 While a marketing CRM provides the tools to attract, engage, and nurture relationships, a Sales CRM focuses on closing deals.
 As customers move closer to a buying stage, having the right tools helps your team stay on top of sales opportunities without missing out on tracking or closing of deals.
 A sales CRM also enables companies to predict expected revenues more accurately by analyzing value, estimated close dates, and the likelihood of closing a deal throughout their sales pipeline.
 As per a report published on Finances Online, CRM software can boost sales by 29%, productivity by 34%, and forecast accuracy by 42%

 10. Create a Central Database that Manages and Monitors deals

-Sales CRMs are devised to deliver quotes, track performance, and organize activities.
+Sales CRMs such as Commence are devised to deliver quotes, track performance, and organize activities.
 It also provides your sales rep with a centralized hub to manage time effectively, automate manual tasks, and receive feedback in real-time.

 11. Seamless Customer Support

 Managing customer relationships requires interactive tools to receive and record complaints, address problems, and follow up effectively.
 A CRM for support teams includes a ticketing system to handle customer queries efficiently.
 All customer inquiries that come in – whether, by email, social media messaging, or phone calls – are captured and organized centrally in a CRM database.

 A dedicated CRM equips your team to deliver a seamless customer experience – such as a knowledge base, live chat support, and automated response.
 All-in-one ticketing system to track, communicate, and resolve customer inquiries along with a CRM database to align your support team’s action with automated responses leads to a seamless experience.